-Though it is a Chinese territory, Hong Kong still maintains its judicial independence by keeping its Courts and Tribunals independent from Mainland China.
+Though it is Chinese territory, Hong Kong still maintains its judicial independence by keeping its Courts and Tribunals independent from Mainland China.

-Hong Kong-seated institutional arbitration offers additional advantages in terms of interim measures applied to the mainland courts that are not available for an arbitration seated in Singapore.
+Hong Kong-seated institutional arbitration offers additional advantages in terms of interim measures applied to the mainland courts that are not available for arbitration seated in Singapore.